baltimorecounty/react-questionnaire--old/creating-a-new-questionnaire.md

 Our requirements are

 - Ask the user if they had any problems creating this sample questionnaire.
 Possible answers are "Yes" and "No"
-- If the user answers "Yes", we then want to ask them another question, if they answer "No", we want to display a message "Glad we could help :smile:"
+- If the user answers "Yes", we then want to ask them another question, if they answer "No", we want to display a message "Thanks for taking the time to help us out!
+Come back soon. :smile:"
 - The user found a problem with this guide, we then want to ask them which step was hard 1, 2, 3 (these are arbitray)
-- If the user answers 1 or 2, we want to show the user a message "We will take note of that and look to fix our guide", if the user answers 3 we want to ask another question
+- If the user answers 1 or 2, we want to same message we did when the user answers the first question as "No", if the user answers 3 we want to ask another question
 - The user has answered 3, we want ask another question, "What method of communication do you prefer?" with the possible answers "Phone" or "Email"
 - If the user answers phone to the previous question, we want to check what time of day it is, If it's after business hours then we want to let the user know we will call them tomorrow, otherwise we want to let the m know we will call them shortly.
 If the user answers email to the previous question, we will simply send them a message that suggests and email to get in touch is on it's way.